piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 just my choice of text editor, please don't kill me.

 Visual Studio Code is a beautiful text editor, Powered by JalebiScript, its not the fastest editor around but it gets my work done.
-It has tons of extensions, themes, customizable shortcuts, debugging features.
+It has tons of extensions, themes, customizable shortcuts, portable configs, debugging features.
 You can even program your Arduino's right out of Visual Studio Code.

 - Download Visual Studio Code and install it from here [https://code.visualstudio.com/](https://code.visualstudio.com/)